Want some heads up on the worst student pilot mistakes before you begin flying?

 Learning about the weather at your alternative airport is crucial too.

 You do not want to choose an alternative airport if it has terrible weather.

 Having a glance at the online weather report of the destination airport will not take not more than five minutes.

 Five minutes can save you a lot of hassle.

 From my experience, I can say that without studying the weather condition en route can be a waste of time and your money too.

-Once you check the weather condition it is your call whether it is a go or a no go situation.
+Once you check the weather status, it is your call, whether it is a go or a no go situation.

 I was too stubborn and once took off in bad weather.
 I flew only for 20 minutes and got back to my departure airport.